akashacms/epub-guide/documents/1-introduction.html.md

 In days of yore, typesetting a book meant placing physical typeface's (a metal block containing one character) to create a printing plate for each page.
 The printer would build one printing plate, printing pages for that plate, then tear it apart to repeat the process for the next page.
 We've come a long way since then.

 Certain limitations in the book model are still carried over from books printed on paper.
 Digital books have a linear reading order, for example, meaning that the reader starts at page 1, reads page after page, until reaching the last page.
 Modern computer gizmos could give us a different user interface for books, in theory.
 If Gutenberg were able to hyperlink between pages, wouldn't he have done so?

+EPUB3 offers amazing tools to not just nicely present pages of text with hyperlinks, but to embed audio, video and interactivity.
+The EPUB3 standard supports audio and video tags, so your book can play movies or audio.
+Further, it supports JavaScript so the reader can interact with the book like they would a web page.
+These features are, today, supported only by a few of the EPUB reader applications, but we should expect over time that the apps will grow more powerful.
+What is the future of literature when we have children who've grown up reading interactive books?

 We have a practical limitation that the makers of electronic book readers implement what they can, and what they think best, in the limitations of the device or application they sell.
 Not all of them have caught up with EPUB3, and not all of them are interested in nor capable of implementing the fullness of what HTML5 and CSS and JavaScript could possibly do in an electronic book.